 An exchange rate tells you what your currency is worth in another currency - it is the price you will be charged to buy one currency with another.
 So for example, if you want to buy US dollars (USD), the exchange rate will tell you how many US dollars you will get for your New Zealand dollars (NZD).

 Exchange rates are needed because one country’s currency isn’t always accepted in another.
 So you can’t go into a shop in Italy and buy a loaf of bread with NZ dollars.
 First you will need to purchase Euros (EUR) with your NZD, and then you would be able to buy the bread with EUR.

 You can use the exchange rate available on that day to find out how many Euros you would get for your dollars.
 We have a handy exchange rate calculator on our website that will help you figure out just how much money you can get in exchange for your NZD, based on today’s exchange rate.

 There are two main systems used to determine a currency’s exchange rate – a floating exchange system and a pegged exchange system.

-- Floating Exchange – this is when a currency is worth whatever buyers are willing to pay for it.
+This is when a currency is worth whatever buyers are willing to pay for it.
 The exchange rate is affected by supply and demand, and this is determined by foreign investment, import and export ratios, inflation and other economic factors, and the rate can fluctuate daily.

-- Pegged Exchange – this is when the exchange rate is set and artificially maintained by the government as the rate is pegged to another country’s currency, often the USD.
+This is when the exchange rate is set and artificially maintained by the government as the rate is pegged to another country’s currency, often the USD.
 In this instance, rates don’t fluctuate each day.

 As an example – the rate of exchange between NZD and USD fluctuates daily, however the Hong Kong dollar is pegged to the US dollar, at a rate of 5.65 HK$ = 1 USD.
 This means you can be certain that, if you wanted to exchange $100 USD, you would get $565 HKD.